 - Lisa Forman, “Human rights impact assessment of trade-related intellectual property rights: A key strategy in post-2015 global health diplomacy for safe and accessible drugs,” (2013) 1:1 Journal of Health Diplomacy.

 - Lisa Forman, “What contribution have human rights made in reducing AIDS-related vulnerability in Sub-Saharan Africa?
 Exploring the case-study of access to antiretrovirals,” (2013) 20:1 Global Health Promotion 57-63.

 - Lisa Forman and Jillian Clare Kohler, eds., Access to Medicines as a Human Right: Implications for Pharmaceutical Industry Responsibility (University of Toronto Press, 2012).

-- Lisa Forman, Donald Cole, Gorik Ooms and Merrick Zwarenstein, “Human Rights and Global Health Funding: What Contribution Can the Right to Health Make to Sustaining and Extending International Assistance for Health?”
-(2012) 5:1 Global Health Governance.
+- Lisa Forman, Donald Cole, Gorik Ooms and Merrick Zwarenstein, “Human Rights and Global Health Funding: What Contribution Can the Right to Health Make to Sustaining

 - Gorik Ooms, Claire Brolan, Natalie Eggermont, Asbjørn Eide, Walter Flores, Lisa Forman, Eric Friedman, Thomas Gebauer, Lawrence Gostin, Peter S. Hill, Sameera Hussain, Martin McKee, Moses Mulumba, Faraz Siddiqui, Devi Sridhar, Luc Van Leemput, Attiya Waris and Albrecht Jahn, “Post-2015: Universal Health Coverage Anchored in the Right to Health and Accountable Governance,” (2012) 91:2 Bulletin of the World Health Organization 2A.